Asmi-C/OmniFold-Task/proposal.md

 ### Task 6 — Validation Framework

-**Goal:** Standardized validation procedures that can be run on any OmniFold result to check correctness before publication.
+**Goal:** Standardized validation procedures that can be run on any OmniFold result to verify the correctness before publication.

 Validation checks: